molinajg/simulacao/README.md

 ExecProject - Project execution simulator
 ===========
+This project has an educational objective.
+ExecProject performs the simulation of the project execution process group according to the PMBOK.
-ExecProject was developed by Gilberto Molina, using jQuery Gantt as a base or component.
+ExecProject was developed by Gilberto Molina, using the jQuery Gantt component as a base.
-ExecProject was able to demonstrate the project execution product group according to PMBOK.

 * Allows you to import projects in JSON format
 * Can be installed on dotProject +